Esri/arcgis-maps-sdk-swift-toolkit/Documentation/Authenticator/README.md

         HomeView()
             .authenticator(authenticator)
             .task {
-                // Here we make the authenticator persistent, which means that it will synchronize
+                // Here we setup credential stores to be persistent, which means that it will be
-                // with the keychain for storing credentials.
+                // synchronize with the keychain for storing credentials.
                 // It also means that a user can sign in without having to be prompted for
                 // credentials.
 Once credentials are cleared from the stores ("sign-out"),
-                // then the user will need to be prompted once again. try? await authenticator.setupPersistentCredentialStorage(access: .whenUnlockedThisDeviceOnly)
+                // then the user will need to be prompted once again. try? await ArcGISEnvironment.authenticationManager.setupPersistentCredentialStorage(access: .whenUnlockedThisDeviceOnly)
             }
     }
 }